ALL IN Duet, #1, Available now!

 Sometimes it only takes a minute.
 A connection of eyes across a room, a quickening heartbeat, and everything changes.

 I was a cocktail waitress who could barely decide her coffee order.

 He owned half of Vegas, and had the reputation to match.

-I should have turned away.
+I should have run away from him.
 Instead, I stepped closer.

 None of it stopped me from falling in love.

 The front room was the most boring room in The House.
 It was decked out with industrial grey carpet, a metal detector, a bank of lock boxes, and the main attraction—Tim and Jim.
 Those weren’t their real names, but they refused to make small talk with anyone, so that’s what we had coined them.
 Where Lloyd was the friendly big guy with the fists of steel, they were the ex-Special Forces assholes who everyone hated.
 I stepped into the room, nodded to the closest one, then turned to Dario Capece with a smile.

 I should have checked the monitors first.
 Peeked through the security peephole.
 Done something to give myself more warning.